2013 DO-IT Trailblazers

 The DO-IT Trailblazer award highlights DO-IT community members who forge new pathways that will benefit others.
 Through their work and accomplishments they have changed the way the world views people with disabilities and have increased the potential of people with disabilities to succeed in college, careers, and community life.
 Congratulations to this year's honorees!

-Wendy Chisholm, DO-IT Mentor and self described Accessibility Evangelist, works as a senior strategist for Microsoft's Trustworthy Computing Group.
-She was a co-editor of the Web Content Accessibility Guidelines 1.0 and 2.0, which form the basis of most web accessibility policies throughout the world.
-She also co-authored the book, Universal Design for Web Applications, founded Accessibility Camp Seattle, and was named Geek of the Week by the newspaper, the Seattle Post-Intelligencer.
+Wendy Chisholm, DO-IT Mentor, senior Microsoft strategist, and self-described Accessibility Evangelist, for co-editing the Web Content Accessibility Guidelines 1.0 and 2.0, which form the basis of most web accessibility policies throughout the world; co-authoring the book Universal Design for Web Applications; and founding Accessibility Camp Seattle.

 Laura Bersos, DO-IT Ambassador and '04 Scholar, for developing community among DO-IT Scholars and participants.
 Laura has attended Summer Study every year since she became involved with DO-IT.